2 4 0 T U R B O . C O M

 Clutch Pedal Box

-Back in 2009 I thought my clutch cable must be stretching because my clutch kept going out of adjustment.
-I was paranoid that it would snap in heavy traffic somewhere, so I got a new cable and pulled out the old one.
-When I compared the two together, they were identical . . . no stretching to be seen.
-Then, while installing the new cable, I found something strange.
+Back in 2009 (before I fitted a hydraulic clutch) I thought my clutch cable must be stretching because my clutch kept going out of adjustment.
+I thought it might snap in heavy traffic somewhere, so I got a new cable and pulled out the old one.
+When I compared the two side-by-side, they were identical in length.
+No stretching to be seen.

-After I pulled out the pedal box, I could see the damage was pretty serious.
+After I pulled out the pedal box, I could see the damage more closely.
+It was pretty seriously bent.

 Thread pitch is metric: M6 x 1mm.
 These are made for a panel thickness of 0.8 to 4 mm.